Supreme Court of the United States: Too slow

 British constitutional scholar Adam Tomkins sees flaws in the American system of having courts (and specifically the Supreme Court) act as checks on the Executive and Legislative branches; he argues that because the courts must wait, sometimes for years, for cases to navigate their way through the system, their ability to restrain other branches is severely weakened.
 In contrast, various other countries have a dedicated constitutional court that has original jurisdiction on constitutional claims brought by persons or political institutions; for example, the Federal Constitutional Court of Germany, which can declare a law unconstitutional when challenged.

-Critics have accused the Court of "slow-walking" important cases relating to former president Donald Trump in order to benefit his election chances in the face of the 2024 United States presidential election.
+Critics have accused the Court of "slow-walking" important cases relating to then-former president Donald Trump in order to benefit his election chances in the face of the 2024 United States presidential election.
 The Court is considering a presidential immunity claim as part of the Federal prosecution of Donald Trump (election obstruction case).
 Critics argue that the Court has acted slowly in order to delay this case until after the election.
 They point out that the Court can move quickly when it wants to, as it did when it disregarded typical procedures in Bush v.
 Gore, granting the petition on a Saturday, receiving briefs on Sunday, holding oral arguments on Monday, and issuing the final opinion on Tuesday.
 Author Sonja West, of Slate, argues that the Federal prosecution of Donald Trump (election obstruction case) is of similar importance to Bush v.
 Gore and should therefore be treated as expeditiously, but the Court seems to be taking the opposite approach.

 Leaks and inadvertent publications

 Sometimes draft opinions are deliberately leaked or inadvertently released before they are published.
 Such releases are often purported to harm the court's reputation.
 Chief Justice Roberts has previously described leaks as an "egregious breach of trust" that "undermine the integrity of our operations" in reference to the leaked draft opinion for Dobbs v.
 Jackson Women's Health Organization.

 In addition to leaks, the Court has sometimes mistakenly released opinions before they are ready to be published.
 On June 26, 2024, the Court inadvertently posted an opinion for Moyle v.
-United States to its website that seemed to indicate that the court will temporarily allow abortions in medical emergencies in Idaho.
+United States to its website that seemed to indicate that the court would temporarily allow abortions in medical emergencies in Idaho.
 The official opinion was posted the next day, which returned the case to the lower courts without a ruling on the merits.